Seville in 5 Day: a guidebook for getting the most out of your visit

 Take a boat ride on the Guadalquivir River

 When you are done, I recommend you to book a boat ride in Seville.
-Most of these cruises depart from the pier of the Torre del Oro, so you can take advantage of being there to close the day with a nice tour of the waters of the Guadalquivir.
+Most of these cruises depart from the pier of the Torre del Oro, so you can take advantage of the fact that you are there to close the day with a nice tour of the waters of the Guadalquivir.
 They cost approximately 20 € and it is well worth it; you will see Seville from a different perspective.

 The Guadalquivir is part of the culture of Seville.
 Its waters cross the city, dividing it in two, so sailing along them means that you will be able to see important buildings on both banks.
 In addition, you will have the explanations of a guide who will discover the secrets and the most local aspects of the city.